MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/general/sprint-168-update.md

 ### MS Teams & Slack notifications for Repos events

-As enhancement to our MS Teams and Slack integration you now can choose to subscribe to one or more events on a pull request such as comments, code push, updates, and attempt merges.
+As enhancement to our MS Teams and Slack integration you now can choose to subscribe to one or more events on a pull request such as comments, code push, updates, and merge attempts.

 ![img](../../media/168-general-0-0.png)